Hengle/UAAE/README.md

 * MacOS, Linux and Mobile support
 * Implement the features that are going to be in new [UABE](https://community.7daystodie.com/topic/1871-unity-assets-bundle-extractor/?do=findComment&comment=357397)

+## Download
+* You can download [latest build]() (newer but unstable) or [latest release]() (older and missing bug fixes or new features)

 ## Build
-* Visual Studio 2019 or newer
+* Install Visual Studio 2019 or newer
+* Build the solution.
+Here's a [guide](https://docs.microsoft.com/en-us/visualstudio/ide/walkthrough-building-an-application?view=vs-2019) on how to do it
+* Download the release [files](https://github.com/Igor55x/UAAE/releases/download/v2/ReleaseFiles.zip) and copy them into the program folder.
+Also copy all built plugins into the "Plugins" folder and all other libraries into the root folder

 ## Credits
 * [AssetsTools.NET](https://github.com/nesrak1/AssetsTools.NET)